rodelrebucas/learn-python-dev/README.md

-# learn-python-dev
+## Python developer - contains guides and fundamentals on programming with python.

 ---

+### Contents:

-### Python core, designs and algorithm implementations.
+A. Python core, designs and algorithm implementations.

+B. Solid guide

+C. Writing clean code